Indian Mound, Tennessee

 Indian Mound is an unincorporated community in Stewart County, Tennessee, United States.
 It has a post office, with ZIP code 37079.

+Cross Creek Baptist Church is located in Indian Mound at 882 Red Top Road.
+It has been in existence since 1851 and incurred substantial damage in a tornado that occurred on December 9, 2023.

 Pleasant Grove Baptist Church is located in Indian Mound at 2904 Highway 79.
 It has been in existence since 1919.